cobratbq/otrr/README.md

 - ☐ Errors do not propagate too far s.t. details leak to the client.
 - ☐ Threading design choices and in-logic callbacks (into client) are not too restricting (i.e. cause problems)
 - ☐ Need thread-safety for top-level API?
+- ☐ API and logic for managing multiple accounts, keys, policies.
 - ☐ ..

 __Known issues__: